phetsims/phet-info/doc/description-options.md

 * playingHelpText (to be renamed to accessibleHelpTextPlaying soon)
 * pausedHelpText (to be renamed to accessibleHelpTextPaused soon)

+### PlayControlButton

+* startPlayingAccessibleName (to be renamed to accessibleNameStartPlaying soon)
+* endPlayingAccessibleName (to be renamed to accessibleNameEndPlaying soon)

 ### ZoomButtonGroup

 * accessibleNameZoomIn